Faja16/Assignment/README.md

 # Steganography Tool

 This is a Python-based GUI application for image steganography using SIFT keypoints and LSB manipulation.
 It allows users to embed, verify, and detect tampering in watermarked images.
+Refer to walkthrough.mp4 for a demo of how the app works

 ## Features